alpharomeo7/Quantum-Computer-Simulator-/README.md

 If you want you run the simulator on your device, Download and Unzip  the .zip file

-If you want to have look at the code, go to the folder titled QuantumComputerSimulator You can run my program in Xcode (Mac) or Swift Playgrounds (iPad)
+If you want to have look at the code, go to the folder titled QuantumComputerSimulator Note : Most of the files are part of the UI/UX,
+If you're interested in the working, look at : https://github.com/alpharomeo7/Quantum-Computer-Simulator-/blob/master/QuantumComputerSimulator/Sources/QuantumCore.swift

+You can run my program in Xcode (Mac) or Swift Playgrounds (iPad)

 Please send a review to ajay.rajendra.rawat@gmail.com, it'll really help me.